kal-aalrajhi/whats-cookin-good-lookin/README.md

 has got you covered!

 Have fun with our **All Recipes Page** to see a variety of recipes, ingredients, and tags.
 See one you can't live without?
-Then hit the **Save Recipe** button, and it will add to the **Saved Recipes** section!
+Then hit the **Star** button on the recipe details, and it will add to the **Favorite Recipes** section!

 If you would like to filter by name or tag, go ahead and click the **Find By Name** or **Find By Tag** button.

-**Home Button** is in the top left of the screen to return to the main screen
+**Home Button** is in the top left of the screen and will return you to the main screen

 #### Contributors